The complete range of coaxial connectors from SSB

 N-Connector or N-Type connectors

-N-Connector also called N-Type was invented by Paul Neill.
-This is a connector that has been used since the forties.
-You will find this N-connector on many outdoor antennas because the new developments ensure that this connector is suitable for up to 18 GHz and the connector is provided with a seal so that it is weatherproof.
-The N-Female connector is 1.57 cm with 5/8-24 thread and is available in 50 Ohm and 75 Ohm.
+The N-connector, also known as the N-Type, was invented by Paul Neill.
+This connector has been in use since the 1940s.
+You'll find this N-connector on many outdoor antennas because new developments make it suitable for up to 18 GHz and the connector is sealed for weather resistance.
+The N-female connector is 1.57 cm long with 5/8-24 threads and is available in 50 ohm and 75 ohm ratings.

 MMCX

-Mini-UHF stands for "miniature UHF" connector also known as mini-PL or mini-PL259 connector is a small version of the well-known PL259 connector.
-This, originally a 1970s design for portable transceivers with a max. frequency of 2.5 GHz and a 3/8-24 thread.
+Mini-UHF stands for "miniature UHF" connector, also known as mini-PL or mini-PL259 connector.
+It's a smaller version of the well-known PL259 connector.
+This connector, originally designed in the 1970s for portable transceivers with a maximum frequency of 2.5 GHz and a 3/8-24 thread.

 PL connector (PL-259 or UHF plug)

-PL-Connector also called PL-259 and UHF-plug.
-This is a connector that has been used since the thirties.
-A PL-connector can be found on VHF antennas for example.
-The PL-Female connector has a diameter of 1.57cm and 5/8-24 thread.
-This PL-Female is also sold under the name SO-239 or Navy Type 49190 and Navy Type 49194.
+PL connector, also known as PL-259 and UHF plug.
+This connector has been in use since the 1930s.
+You'll find a PL connector on VHF antennas, for example.
+The PL-Female connector has a diameter of 1.57 cm and a 5/8-24 thread.
+This PL-Female is also sold under the designation SO-239 or Navy Type 49190 and Navy Type 49194.

 SMC